MODERN SLAVERY STATEMENT

 OUR ORGANISATION

 UWS is organised into four academic Schools for learning, teaching and research spread across four campuses in the west of Scotland and one in London.
-We employ approximately 1650 members of staff.
+We employ approximately 1720 members of staff, including hourly paid staff.

 We have a zero tolerance approach to modern slavery and human trafficking.
 This Statement sets out the measures that we have taken to prevent these practices from taking place in our own organisation and in our supply chains.